Falmouth-Games-Academy/comp140-worksheetA/README.md

 #IMPROVED WORD CHOOSING ALGORITHM

+#This way we have more controll over likeliness of generated words

 '''
 new integer array variable = [no of words with likelines 0, 1 ,2 ,3]

-	//must add up to total number of words
+	//must add up to total number of words minus one (secret word)

-	//may be higher/lower for different game difficulty that I have implemented
+	//variable may be higher/lower for different game difficulty that I have implemented

 while size of list of words is smaller than number of words